 If ‘Covid’ has taught us anything it is that digital tools are here to stay.
 After all Zoom is our new conference room!
 So, how are you going to embrace the new world of digital sales and marketing to ensure you are a ‘net winners’ in the fruit and vegetable sector?

 1. An online presence.
-In our previous blog we talked about the importance of marketing.
-This covers aspects such as social networking, a clean website, an online catalogue and, in general, taking care of our online reputation.
+In our previous blog we talked about the importance of marketing addressing areas such as social networking, a clean website, an online catalogue and, in general, managing our online reputation.

 4. Find ways to establish long-lasting connections.
 The fruit and vegetable B2B sector is known for establishing relationships that last for years and even generations.
 Once a client and supplier get to know each other and reach an agreement, it tends to be sustainable.

 This is why it is so important for your communications to be effective at all times, for orders to be error-free and for the produce to be delivered in the best possible condition.
 Whether you are a producer, wholesaler or a supermarket section manager, having a system that unifies your business will help improve operations and communications.
 This in turn will underpin the long term relationships you are hoping to develop and maintain.

 Consentio can help with all of the above!

 Read it or stream it fresh produce industry insights every week.